VitaliyBulyma/Indica-Theme/README.md

 This is a basic file/folder set-up to build a custom theme for WordPress

+To use:

+1) Copy the content of the repo
-To use copy the folder and paste into themes folder in your WordPress instalation folder
+2) Create a folder in a themes folder of your WordPress instalation and paste